 - Assigned vehicles should be used primarily for “official business.”
 Personal use is strongly discouraged.

-- The University of Arkansas strongly discourages use of cell phones while driving.
+- The University of Arkansas strongly discourages the use of cell phones while driving.
 If an employee receives a call while driving, the employee should pull over to complete the call if this can be done in a safe manner or wait and return the call once the vehicle has stopped.
-Same applies to hand held or hands free phones.
+The same applies to handheld or hands-free phones.

 - Drivers must report accidents and traffic violations to their supervisor, as follows: (a) When operating a state vehicle – within 24 hours of occurrence or by the following business day; and (b) When operating a private vehicle on state business – within seven (7) days of the occurrence.

 - Defensive driving classes may be required for employees who have an accumulation of fourteen (14) points over a three (3) year period.
 Enrollment in, attendance at, and payment for defensive driving classes are the responsibility of the employee.
 Driver safety training software offered by St. Paul Insurance Company may be substituted where applicable.

 Authorization to Operate University of Arkansas and Private Vehicles on University of Arkansas Business